Spiker1992/tower-defence/README.md

 - added a basic script to spawn multiple enemies on the map
 - update movement to take enenmy's speed into account

+#### iteration 3: added tower shooting logic

+- refactored functionality for shooting and added a test for  this
+- TODO: we can refactor this part further and extract distance related functionality out into their own classes
+- TODO: tower entity - we can try taking rendering function out into its own class